MannLabs/PeptDeep-HLA/README.md

 ## Spectral libraries

-After HLA peptides are predicted, we can then use  these peptides to predict spectral libraries with[AlphaPeptDeep](https://github.com/mannlabs/alphapeptdeep) for HLA DIA analysis.
+After HLA peptides are predicted, we can then use  these peptides to predict spectral libraries with [AlphaPeptDeep](https://github.com/mannlabs/alphapeptdeep) for HLA DIA analysis.

 ## Citations